visrealm/pico9918/README.md

 > [!TIP]
 > No native configurator for your machine?
 The [Web-based PICO9918 Configurator](https://visrealm.github.io/pico9918/config/index.html) generates a config .uf2 file for both the PICO9918 and PICO9918 PRO.
 Drag and drop it onto your device the same way you would a firmware update.

+## Roadmap

+[ROADMAP.md](ROADMAP.md) sets out what is planned for the firmware and roughly in what order: host bus timing and compatibility fixes in v1.2.1, a rewritten tile pipeline and the extraction of the rendering core into a reusable library in v1.3.0, the remaining F18A behaviour gaps in v1.4.0, and V9938 support in v2.0.0.
+It also spells out what the version numbers mean, in particular that the configuration layout never changes on a patch release.

+It is a direction rather than a commitment, and it deliberately carries no dates - items move between versions as work lands.
+Anything not listed is unscheduled rather than rejected, so if there is something you would like to see, open an issue and it can be considered.
+For what has already shipped, see [CHANGELOG.md](CHANGELOG.md).

 ## Documentation